A Guide to Setting Up Family Investment Company (FIC)

 What is a Family Investment Company?

-A Family Investment Company is a private limited company used to hold and manage family investments and assets in a structured and tax-efficient way.
+A Family Investment Company is a private limited company used to hold and manage family investments and assets in a structured way.
+It allows different share classes to be created so that control and economic benefit can be separated, typically keeping voting rights with the founders while directing income and capital growth to younger family members.